 - All accommodation from day 1 until day 4 (3 nights).

-- All meals, starting with dinner on Day 1 until breakfast on Day 4.
+- All meals, starting with dinner on Day 1 until lunch on Day 4.
 This includes 1 drink with every meal and water during the whole duration of the trip.